Julius Caesar: Legislation

 Caesar, as far as is attested in evidence, did not intend to restructure Roman society.
 Ernst Badian, writing in the Oxford Classical Dictionary, noted that although Caesar did implement a series of reforms, they did not touch on the core of the republican system: he "had no plans for basic social and constitutional reform" and that "the extraordinary honours heaped upon him... merely grafted him as an ill-fitting head on to the body of the traditional structure".

 The most important of Caesar's reforms was to the calendar, which saw the abolition of the traditional republican lunisolar calendar and its replacement with a solar calendar now called the Julian calendar.
 He also increased the number of magistrates and senators (from 600 to 900) to better administer the empire and reward his supporters with offices.
 Colonies also were founded outside Italy – notably on the sites of Carthage and Corinth, which had both been destroyed during Rome's 2nd century BC conquests – to discharge Italy's population into the provinces and reduce unrest.
 The royal power of naming patricians was revived to benefit the families of his men and the permanent courts' jury pools were also altered to remove the tribuni aerarii, leaving only the equestrians and senators.

 February-March 44 BC.
 Silver Denarius.
-Rome mint. head of laurelled Caesar right / Venus standing left, holding Victory and scepter, shield set on ground to right.
+Rome mint. head of laurelled Caesar right / Venus standing left, holding Victory and sceptre, shield set on ground to right.